What is Ethereum? Complete Guide 2026 for Beginners

 Smart contracts are primarily written in Solidity, the programming language created specifically for Ethereum by Gavin Wood.

-Ethereum hosts an ecosystem of thousands of decentralized applications (DApps) representing over $100 billion in value, in domains ranging from finance to gaming to digital art.
+Ethereum hosts an ecosystem of thousands of decentralized applications (DApps) representing over $60 billion in value, spanning domains from finance to gaming to digital art.
 It’s the infrastructure of Web3.

 1. DeFi (Decentralized Finance)